bluedotimpact/tech-lead-test/SETUP.md

 If you have an older version, you can either:

-1. Replace it by visiting https://nodejs.org and install Node.js 22 LTS
+1. Replace it by visiting https://nodejs.org and installing Node.js 22 LTS
-2. Keep both versions using a version manager
+2. Keep both versions using a version manager:
 <details>
 <summary>macOS/Linux</summary>